 "I could feel loved ones' frustration at my need to still carry out these compulsions, despite us both knowing it was illogical."

 One of the hardest things about living with someone with OCD is working out how to deal with their compulsions.
-You may find it yourself helping them - this is sometimes called accommodation.
+You may find yourself helping them.
+This is sometimes called accommodation.
 For example:

-Refusing to help can increase someone's anxiety and makes things more difficult for both of you.
-But helping someone with their compulsions isusually not helpful in the long term.
+Refusing to help can increase someone's anxiety and make things more difficult for both of you.
+But helping someone with their compulsions is usually not helpful in the long term.
 Every time someone acts on a compulsion (including asking for reassurance), it reinforces the belief that the compulsion is the only way to deal with their anxiety.

 Treatment for OCD helps people learn that their anxiety will reduce naturally, even if compulsions are not completed.